NSTA1/TrustPlan/Schedule.md

 1. The company ceases to exist (e.g., acquisition, delisting),
 2. The company becomes legally or practically impossible to hold,
 3. The company undergoes structural deterioration that permanently violates the principles in Section 3, or
-4. Replacement is required under the SDG20 Dividend‑Growth Integrity Clause.
+4. Replacement is required under the SDG Dividend‑Growth Integrity Clause.

 Replacement assets must:

 - Fit the same sleeve classification as the asset being replaced,
 - Meet the same quality criteria set out in this Schedule,
-- **Fully comply with all requirements of the SDG20 Dividend‑Growth Integrity Clause**, including minimum dividend‑growth, ROIC, and competitive‑advantage standards,
+- **Fully comply with all requirements of the Dividend‑Growth Integrity Clause**, including minimum dividend‑growth, ROIC, and competitive‑advantage standards,
 - Maintain or improve the Portfolio’s long‑term compounding characteristics,
-- Not reduce the Portfolio’s Blended Dividend‑Growth Rate below the minimum threshold defined in the SDG20 Dividend‑Growth Integrity Clause.
+- Not reduce the Portfolio’s Blended Dividend‑Growth Rate below the minimum threshold defined in the Dividend‑Growth Integrity Clause.

 ---